-I don’t know how it is in your religion, but in mine, people come from OUT OF THE WOODWORK to send crazy amounts of food and shiva trays when someone dies.
+I don’t know how it is in your religion, but in mine, people send crazy amounts of food and shiva trays when someone dies.
 It’s all about the shiva tray.
 Nut Trays, Cookie Trays, Pastry Trays…”OMG, did you hear?
 Freida Bergenstein died.
 That is so sad, but she was like 1000 so you know, it happens.
 We should do something.
 What do you want to do?
 Should we send a tray?
 We should definitely send a tray.”
 It is, honestly, one of my most favorite parts of being Jewish.
 The shiva food.

 Shiva calls (that’s when you go and pay your respects) are almost always held at someone’s house (usually the home of the people who are sitting shiva).
 Sometimes you can skip the funeral and only make a shiva call.
 Other times you can skip the shiva call and only go the funeral.
 But if it’s someone you are close to, you’re doing both.

 Shiva calls aren’t always fun, after all, someone has died so the bass ain’t gonna be bumpin’, but if you have to make a shiva call, chances are—there will be a good spread.